Skip to main content

 World Health Organization (WHO).
 (2021b).
 Step safely: Strategies for preventing and managing falls across the life-course. https://www.who.int/teams/social-determinants-of-health/safety-and-mobility/step-safely

 Wu J, Zhang H, Chen Z, Fu R, Yang H, Zeng H, & Ren Z. (2022).
 Benefits of virtual reality balance training for patients with Parkinson disease: Systematic review, meta-analysis, and meta-regression of a randomized controlled trial.
-JMIR serious games, 10(1), e30882. https://doi.org/10.2196/30882
+JMIR Serious Games, 10(1), e30882. https://doi.org/10.2196/30882

-Yang E. (2023).
+Yang E. (2025).
 3 different types of elderly falls explained.
-OK2StandUp. https://www.ok2standup.com
+OK2StandUp. https://www.ok2standup.com/blog/3-different-types-of-elderly-falls-explained

 Zahedian-Nasab N, Jaberi A, Shirazi F, & Kavousipor S. (2021).
 Effect of virtual reality exercises on balance and fall in elderly people with fall risk: A randomized controlled trial.
 BMC Geriatr, 21, 509. https://doi.org/10.1186/s12877-021-02462-w